bloominstituteoftechnology/Rainbow/README.md

 ## Submit

-Send your completed app to your Project Manager.
+Send your completed app to your Team Lead (TL)